 - Take before pictures

-When you have all your stuff out in the open, the place looks messy, not neat.
+When you have all your stuff out in the open, the place looks messy and not neat.
 It’s easy to lose motivation if you don’t see the result.
 This is where the before pictures help.
-Look into drawers you already organized and compare them to the way they were before you started cleaning.
+Look into the drawers you already organized and compare them to the way they were before you started cleaning.
 You’ll feel super proud, I promise!

 - Baby steps

 You don’t have to start big.
 Try to divide your stuff into macro-categories and clean them up bit by bit.
 I started my cleaning way before my vacation, so I did it in baby steps – one day: socks drawer, one day: scarfs.
 Don’t push yourself to do it all at once!

 - Keep yourself exposed to decluttered places